rachadele/cell_annotation_cortex.nf/README.md

 ### Working directories and caching

 Task hashes are stored by default in `.nextflow/cache`.
 Intermediate files for each pipeline run stored by default in the `work` directory.
 Both of these are necessary to resume your pipeline run with `-resume`.
 You can read more about caching and resuming with Nextflow [here](https://www.nextflow.io/docs/latest/cache-and-resume.html#work-directory).
-`work-dir` is an optional parameter to keep the working directory for your pipeline run separate from others.
+`work-dir` is an optional parameter to keep the working directory for your pipeline runs separate.
 It's a good idea to delete your working directory when you're finished.

 Default parameters are as follows: